Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 ### REQ-2 (configurable activation time)

-The client shall allow a "activation time" to be configured by the user, with a default value of 1501545600 (epoch time corresponding to Tue 1 Aug 2017 00:00:00 UTC)
+The client shall allow a "activation time" to be configured by the user, with a default value of 1501590000 (epoch time corresponding to Tue 1 Aug 2017 12:20:00 UTC)

 RATIONALE: Make it configurable to adapt easily to UASF activation time changes.

-NOTE 1: Configuring a "activation time" value of zero (0) shall disable any BUIP-HF hard fork special rules (see REQ-DISABLE)
+NOTE 1: Configuring a "activation time" value of zero (0) shall disable any UAHF hard fork special rules (see REQ-DISABLE)

 ### REQ-3 (fork block must be > 1MB)